-Cast as Jill's sister Kris Munroe, Cheryl Ladd was an ideal replacement for Farrah, of whom people tend to forget brought sparkling athleticism and sweetness to her iconic Jill Munroe.
-As her little sister Kris, Ladd tapered the same qualities to a little sister point and wowed in a brown bikini, swimming up and around to jack a gangster's yacht to rescue the kidnapped voice of Charlie in a wow of a Hawaii season two opener.
-She had a pop album out, modeled in the style of the mega-successful Olivia Newton John.
+Cast as Jill's sister Kris Munroe, Cheryl Ladd was an ideal replacement for Farrah in Season 2, of whom people tend to forget brought sparkling athleticism and sweetness to her iconic Jill Munroe, not just hair and teeth.
+As her little sister Kris, Ladd tapered the same qualities to a little sister point and wowed in a brown bikini, swimming up and around to jack a gangster's yacht to rescue the kidnapped Charlie in a wow of a Hawaii season two opener.
+She had a pop album out early in season 3, modeled in the style of the mega-successful Olivia Newton John.
 She got to do some synergy singing/ plugging on the show.
 I remember taping it with my my audio cassette player and even though she only sang a few bars of her song "Take a chance on me / love will never be / for chance" I still know it by heart, 30-odd years later.

 Another peak Cheryl role came a few decades later, in a film that saw Drew Barrymore being super sexy and seducing TV op-ed newsman and bender enthusiast Tom Skeritt (his sneaky morning vodka pull is straight out of my own life at the time).
 Cheryl Ladd is the rich, pampered wife upstairs, terminally ill but still achingly gorgeous, a kind of still-breathing REBECCA.
 Ladd is great in her few scenes, conveying huge amounts of woe and regret at having spent her life in front of a vanity mirror instead of learning a skill or developing a literary passion.
 In the process she turns what could have been just a marginally above-average Skinemax-ish potboiler into something truly marvelous, digging up surprising gravitas.
+Once again, however, she's not the first thing people think of on that show--ever a team player, it's Drew on a tire swing we all recall.
 I have a burnt-in memory of seeing it on my friend's couch, where I was crashing having left my wife for a girl very much like Drew Barrymore's character.
-We had just come back from a monster con in PA where I didn't win the Rondo.
+We had just come back from a Monster Convention in PA where I didn't win the Rondo.
 We drove straight to Saint Mark's and I got a tattoo, and we were breaking up.
 It was a once-in-a-lifetime midlife crisis kind of day, and POISON IVY turned it into poetry...

 Here she is with Waylon Jennings.
 Just look into her naturally loving and open eyes as she looks up at this sexy, noble beast of a man.
 It's enough to make you go country on the spot.